njharman/dotfiles/README.rst

 About
 =====
-Dotfile, ~/bin, and other files 'normanize' a unix shell.  njharman@gmail.com
+Dotfile, ~/bin, and other files to 'normanize' shell.
+Norman J. Harman Jr. <njharman@gmail.com>

 Usage
 =====